tranchess/contract-core/spec/README_FUND.md

 1. Revert if the current day does not end yet
 1. Get the TWAP price from `TwapOracle` contract, and revert if the price is not ready yet
-1. Collect management fee based on current underlying asset stored in `Fund` contract
+1. Collect protocol fee based on current underlying asset stored in `Fund` contract
 1. Settle each `PrimaryMarket` contract:
     1. Calculate the amount of token M created in the current day and the total creation fee
     1. Calculate the amount of underlying asset redeemed in the current day and the total redemption fee